|

 If the participant signs the Reconciliation Agreement/plan, end the non-compliance and place the participant in the appropriate activity.

-If the participant does not respond or fails to participate in the Fact Finding process, notify the child support agency via Affidavit of Non-Compliance and disenroll the participant.
+If the participant does not respond or fails to participate in the Fact Finding process, notify the child support agency via the Affidavit of Non-Compliance and disenroll the participant.

 NV – NCP TEMP/Private Employer